 Another related topic is on the statistical and computational trade-off in high-dimensional statistics.
-This topic focuses on the gap between different signal-to-noise ratio thresholds that make the problem information-theoretically solvable or polynomial-time solvable.
-Some common structures yielding these trade-offs include sparsity \citep{ma2015computational,chen2016statistical}, robustness \citep{diakonikolas2017statistical}, tensors \citep{richard2014statistical,barak2016noisy}, etc. In the last decade, a number of schemes have been proposed to provide rigorous evidence for the gap between computational and statistical limits, such as average-case reduction \citep{berthet2013complexity,wang2016statistical,brennan2018reducibility}, sum of squares \citep{barak2019nearly}, statistical query \citep{feldman2017statistical}, low-degree polynomials \citep{hopkins2017bayesian}, etc. We refer readers to the recent survey \cite{wu2018statistical} for a review.
+This topic focuses on the gap between signal-to-noise ratio requirements under which the problem is information-theoretically solvable vs. polynomial-time solvable.
+Some common structures yielding these trade-offs include sparsity \citep{ma2015computational,chen2016statistical}, robustness \citep{diakonikolas2017statistical}, tensors \citep{richard2014statistical,barak2016noisy}, etc. In the last decade, a number of schemes have been proposed to provide rigorous evidence for the gap between computational and statistical limits, such as average-case reduction \citep{wang2016statistical,brennan2018reducibility}, sum of squares \citep{barak2019nearly}, statistical query \citep{feldman2017statistical}, low-degree polynomials \citep{hopkins2017bayesian}, etc. We refer readers to the recent survey \citep{wu2018statistical} for a review.
 In this work, we reveal the statistical and computational trade-off for high-order clustering in the tensor block model and give rigorous evidence for the computational limit via average-case reduction.